22 Best Choose Your Own Adventure Books

 A ninja in feudal Japan who is a soldier for hire, you can choose to lay siege to a castle, defend your home province from an army or act as a bodyguard to a powerful lord.
 (My daughter’s 5th-grade teacher just loaded up on this series of books because of a resurgence in popularity — all the kids, boys and girls, can’t seem to get enough.)

 Ancient Egypt by Heather Adamson

 ages 8 – 12

 Learn about ancient Egypt by taking on different roles.
-Caution for younger readers, some of the endings are violent.
+I would advise caution for younger readers as some of the endings are violent.

 The Oregon Trail by Matt Doeden